helenaurquijo/HU_thesis_result_files/README.md

 # HU_thesis_result_files
 Raw result files for my thesis, entitled "Leveraging human genetics and a zebrafish model to investigate novel and repurposed drug targets for aortic valve stenosis"

+## Chapter 2 files

+Instruments for the four MR analyses (in the order they are presented in the main text):
+- modifiable_traits_instruments.txt
+- adiposity_traits_instruments.txt
+- heart_structure_instruments.txt
+- blood_cells_instruments.txt

 ## Chapter 3 files

 Locus-based analysis (all results shown on main text):